oalee/os-mate/contributing.md

 ## Becoming a Co-Author

-We appreciate contributions of all sizes and types, and significant contributions may be eligible for co-authorship on the scientific paper.
-If you are interested in becoming a co-author, please reach out to us directly via email to discuss.
+We appreciate contributions of all sizes and types, and significant contributers and maintainers are co-authors of the Yerbamaté paper.

 ## Pull Requests

-When submitting pull requests, please ensure that your changes align with the overall scope and purpose of the scientific paper.
+When submitting pull requests, please ensure that your changes align with the overall scope and purpose of the Yerbamaté paper.
 Here are some guidelines to follow:
 1. Fork the repository and create a new branch for your changes*
 2. Commit your changes with clear and descriptive commit messages
 <!-- 3.
 Ensure that your code follows the conventions and style of the existing codebase -->